Office of the Provost/GC Journeys

 The purpose of this grant is to provide instructors with seed funding to develop and implement a community-based engaged learning project that incorporates theory and practice within the community, local or international, and to enable students to think critically about the issues in the world around them and find ways to address those issues.
 Additionally, it expands the opportunities for students to participate in GC Journeys.

-The GeorgiaVIEW course for CbEL grant proposals for Fall 2022 is open!
-Submissions will be accepted from October 3, 2022 until the deadline of October 17, 2022 at 5:00 p.m.
-EST. Once the applicant has her/his application ready to submit, please log into GeorgiaVIEW, click on the Self Registration menu option, find the CbEL Grants Program course.
+The call for CbEL grant proposals for Spring 2023 opens February 1, 2023 with a deadline of February 16, 2023 at 5:00 p.m.
+Once the applicant has their materials ready to submit, please log into GeorgiaVIEW, click on the Self Registration menu option, find the CbEL Grants Program course.
 Be sure to complete the self-registration for the course.
 Submission instructions and forms to upload your materials are in the course announcements.
-Please note that the assignment for the grant submission in GeorgiaVIEW will not be available until October 3, 2022.

 For assistance, contact firstname.lastname@example.org, or call (478)445-2520

 Proposals are requested for Academic Year 2022-2023.
 The following is the timeline for proposals.

 Application Open: February 1, 2023 to February 16, 2023 @ 5:00 p.m.
 EST

 Committee review of proposals: March 3, 2023